Game Change (film): Production

 HBO optioned the book Game Change, by John Heilemann and Mark Halperin, in January 2010.
 In February 2011, development began with Danny Strong writing and Jay Roach directing.
 The two had collaborated as writer and director on the 2008 HBO film Recount, about the controversial result of the 2000 U.S. presidential election.
 Although Strong and Roach based the film on the part of the book dealing with the McCain–Palin campaign, they had also considered a film dealing with Obama's primary battle against Hillary Clinton – an idea ultimately dropped due to the length and complexity of that story, among other reasons.
 Strong said he interviewed 25 people from the McCain–Palin campaign and referenced other books and articles, including Palin's memoir Going Rogue, in addition to the book on which the film was based.

 The main cast was announced in March 2011, starting with Julianne Moore as Palin, Ed Harris as John McCain, with Woody Harrelson, who plays McCain campaign chair Steve Schmidt, coming aboard soon thereafter.
 The film was primarily shot in Maryland, along with a hotel scene shot in Wilmington, Delaware.
 The film was also shot and produced in Albuquerque and Santa Fe, New Mexico.
-The film premiered at the Newseum in Washington, D.C. on March 8 prior to its public debut on HBO on March 10, 2012.
+The film premiered at the Newseum in Washington, D.C., on March 8 prior to its public debut on HBO on March 10, 2012.

+Principal photography began on April 27, 2011 and completed shooting on June 22, 2011.